 Open Access Licence Agreement

-We publish our Open Access content under a Creative Commons licence.
+We publish our Open Access content under a Creative Commons (CC) licence.
 Creative Commons licences allow authors to retain copyright of their work, while allowing others to distribute, copy and make some uses of their work.

 Obtaining permissions for third party materials used in your book